CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 Shutdown the "EZID-is-down" server to redirect requests to the ezid service.

 ## Re-start EZID and background jobs
-1. Re-deploy EZID using the release tag with the EZID and background jobs enabled
+1. Re-deploy EZID using the new release tag with the EZID and background jobs enabled
   * remove or comment out the `ensure_service: stopped` and `background_jobs_active: false` statements
   * run `uc3_pupapply.sh` command to deploy the new release